Google

 Frequently Asked Questions

-What rental yield can investors expect from purchasing a unit at The Florence Residences?
+What rental yield can investors realistically expect from purchasing a unit at The Florence Residences?

-How does The Florence Residences price per square foot compare to recent Hougang transactions?
+How does The Florence Residences' pricing compare to recent comparable transactions in Hougang?

-Which buyer profiles are best suited to The Florence Residences?
+Which buyer profiles—HNW individuals, upgraders, first-timers, investors—are best suited to The Florence Residences?